Cybrance/Cybrance/README.md

 ### yo 👋
-i’m **Semmy** — i build stuff for the web. mostly focused on making digital experiences actually *work* — fast, secure, and not boring.
+i’m **Semmy** i build stuff for the web. mostly focused on making digital experiences actually *work* — fast, secure and not boring.

-kinda a jack-of-all-trades. i help brands pull off things they didn’t even know were possible.
+kinda a jack-of-all-trades.
+I help brands pull off things they didn’t even know were possible.

-been spending some time messing around with [**Cybrance**](https://cybrance.nl) — a bot hosting platform i’m building whenever i feel like it. no pressure, just vibes.
+been spending some time messing around with [**Cybrance**](https://cybrance.nl) a bot hosting platform i’m building whenever i feel like it.

 🛠️ usually messing around with:
 - next.js / react / node